The Outwaters: Plot

 The camera cuts to Robbie running through the desert as the two girls scream and plead for their lives.
 He encounters Scott and Angela, both soaked in blood.
 Robbie escapes and takes shelter in a small ravine until morning.
 He exits, naked and disoriented, and starts wandering the desert aimlessly.
 He finds that the area is now infested with screaming, fleshy, worm-like creatures.
 That night, he returns to the campsite to find the two tents covered in viscera and sees what appears to be Michelle's body.
-After a number of close calls with his assailant, Robbie is transported to a pool of red water by the light.
+After a number of close calls with his assailant, Robbie is transported to a pool of red liquid by the light.
 He is taken back to the desert, vomits blood, and removes an unknown substance from his foot.
-He encounters the pack of donkeys, then sees a mirage of himself and his three friends in the past walking through the desert.
+He encounters the pack of donkeys, then sees himself and his three friends walking through the desert from when they first arrived.
 He sees a blood-soaked Michelle running across the lakebed and chases her.
 He encounters a bloodied Scott and Angela, acting normally, at the campsite.
 Exiting the tent, he finds himself at his mother's house and then on the wing of a plane, where he sees Scott through the window.

-Back in the desert, in total darkness, Robbie runs into a large monster, which closely inspects him and appears to be calling to similar creatures in the distance.
+Back in the desert, in total darkness, Robbie runs into a large monster that closely inspects him and appears to be calling to similar creatures in the distance.
 He runs away and sees Angela back at camp, and the two are attacked by the worms.
-Robbie is again carried away by the red water, and the camera is shown rapidly flying through a series of white lights before returning to the desert.
+Robbie is carried by an unseen force that transports him back into the red liquid, and the camera is shown rapidly flying through a series of white lights before returning to the desert.
 Robbie finds a gas mask and an old sign indicating that he is in a government-restricted area and encounters his assailant, who appears to be his doppelgänger.
 The next day, Robbie finds the decomposing heads of his three companions impaled on pikes.
 He then finds the tooth of a large animal on the ground.
-He uses it to sever his penis and then disembowels himself.
-The film ends with a shot of a fatally wounded Robbie reaching toward the sky.
+He uses it to sever his penis and disembowel himself before reaching up towards the sun.